thejacksonharding/pycraft/readME.md

 and brew install openjdk

 FOR WINDOWS
-Make sure to click on the start.bat file. insetad of mac start.command.
+Make sure to click on the start.bat file. insetad of mac start.command
-Make